-Uddhav Thackeray leaves for Ayodhya
+'When will Ram Mandir be constructed?
+I want date,' asks Sena chief

-Mumbai, Nov 24: Shiv Sena chief Uddhav Thackeray left for Ayodhya from Mumbai on Saturday.
-He will reach Uttar Pradesh's Ayodhya for a two-day visit.
+Ayodhya, Nov 24: Shiv Sena chief Uddhav Thackeray reached Ayodhya for a two-day visit.
+Sena will hold an event in the city tomorrow over the matter of Ram Temple.

+Thackeray in his first reaction to media after reaching Ayodhya said,"We want the exact date when the construction of Ram Temple will begin?."
+(Humein aaj mandir banne ki tareekh chahiye.
+Pehle mandir kab banaoge wo batao, baaki baatein to baad me hoti rahengi.
+Aaj mujhe tareekh chahiye)

-Shiv Sena chief Uddhav Thackeray will offer prayers at the Ram janmabhoomi, participate in the aarti by the Sarayu river and speak to seers, saints and locals.
-He is carrying a pot full of soil from the Shivneri fort in Pune, which will be handed over to the mahant or priest at the janmabhoomi.
+Uddhav Thackeray will offer prayers at the Ram Janmabhoomi, participate in the aarti by the Sarayu river and speak to seers, saints and locals.
+He is carrying a pot full of soil from the Shivneri fort in Pune, which will be handed over to the mahant or priest at the Janmabhoomi.

 Also Read | Ayodhya tense as 2 lakh RSS, VHP workers set to hold dharm sabha